TopherGopher/easymongo/pkg/mongotest/README.md

 # mongotest
 `mongotest` was written with the goal of testing code that relies on mongo simpler.
+The only requirement to use mongotest is to have docker running (should you wish to use the docker container method).

 Example:
 ```go